Dhruv-0987/BlazorWASMAuthPOC/README.md

    - Run the Server App over HTTPS.

 3. **Run the Main Solution**:
-   - Open the main solution.
+   - Open the main solution (BlazorIDSPOC.sln).
    - Configure and run all three projects (both APIs and IdentityServer) using the "Multiple Startup Projects" option in Visual Studio.

 ### Authentication and Authorization